dev-haykay/laravel-dark-sky/README.md

 $weather = (new DarkSky($latitude, $longitude))->timeMachine('1986-05-11');
 ```

-### Multiple requests

-> Sent concurrently for better performance.

-Get the weather conditions for a several particular dates:
+Get the weather conditions for a several particular dates (concurrent requests):

 ```php
 $weather = (new DarkSky($latitude, $longitude))->timeMachine(['1986-05-11', '1987-05-11']);